mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 and improve it based on the received feedback.
 If the protocol is successful, it often triggers suggestions for extensions or improvements.
 These extensions are important for these successful protocols, but they often take a lot of time to be deployed.
-Experience with TCP shows that extensions.
+Experience with TCP shows that extensions, such as selective acknowledgments {{RFC2018}}, support for large windows and timestamps

-like selective acknowledgments {{RFC2018}}, support for large windows and timestamps {{RFC1323}} or more recently Multipath TCP {{RFC6824}} took more than a decade to be widely deployed.
+{{RFC1323}} or more recently Multipath TCP {{RFC6824}} took more than a decade to be widely deployed.
 There are several considerations that can explain the difficulty of deploying TCP extensions, ranging from the fact that TCP is part of operating system kernels that evolve at a slower